Kotlin/KEEP/proposals/statics.md

     get() = "sms"
 ```

-Here, `Intent` is a 3rd-party Java clas.
+Here, `Intent` is a 3rd-party Java class.
 With this declaration, one can write `Intent.SCHEME_SMS` to get a string
 `"sms"`.

 ### Static object primer